-- Owing to COVID-19, your ability to travel independently will likely be severely limited once you arrive in your host city.
-The specifics will depend on the conditions on the ground when you arrive, but be advised that, in all likelihood, international travel will be prohibited.
-You may or may not be able to travel within your host country.
-You must reckon with the possibility that you will possibly be confined to your host city. - You must abide by whatever travel restrictions are given to you by Holy Cross and/or by your host institution.
-Failure to do so will involve immediate dismissal from the program with no refunds.
-You may not remain in residence at your host institution and are responsible for making, and paying for, your flight back to the United States.
-There are no second chances.
-Take this warning seriously. - Travel is an important and exciting aspect of study abroad, and you may have many opportunities to travel.
+- Independent travel will depend on the conditions on the ground when you arrive, but you must abide by whatever travel restrictions are given to you by Holy Cross, by your host institution, and/or by the local authorities.
+Failure to comply with travel restrictions will have serious consequences, including the possibility of dismissal from the program with no refunds. - Travel is an important and exciting aspect of study abroad, and you may have many opportunities to travel.
 Remember that your priority is study abroad, not travel abroad.
 When you make travel plans, check in with your learning plan and decide what serves your academic and cultural competence goals best.
 Do not sacrifice academic and local opportunities to create better schedules for traveling you're going abroad for the unique experience of local immersion, not to be a tourist. - Check with locals for sites and other tips. - A good guidebook is invaluable.
 Get a book or do research online, make a list of 20 things you want to see in your host city/region, and make a point of visiting those sites.
 It can be hard to know what to do at first, and if you have a few ideas prepared it can be a great way to connect with your new home.